-UNFPA is the lead UN agency for delivering a world where every pregnancy is wanted, every childbirth is safe and every young person's potential is fulfilled.
+UNFPA is the United Nations sexual and reproductive health agency.
+Our mission is to deliver a world where every pregnancy is wanted, every childbirth is safe and every young person's potential is fulfilled.

 We promote gender equality and empower women, girls and young people to take control of their bodies and their futures.
 We work with partners in more than 150 countries to provide access to a wide range of sexual and reproductive health services.
 Our goal is ending unmet need for family planning, preventable maternal death, and gender-based violence and harmful practices including child marriage and female genital mutilation by 2030.

 The agency began operating in 1969 as the United Nations Fund for Population Activities, the same year the United Nations General Assembly declared “parents have the exclusive right to determine freely and responsibly the number and spacing of their children.”
 While its name was changed to the United Nations Population Fund in 1987, the original acronym remains.